 Safe, voluntary and dignified return is one possible solution to the refugee crisis.
-It is however fully dependent on the security conditions inside the country.46 A comprehensive political solution is necessary to overcome the enormous challenges that hinder a safe and conducive environment for repatriation to Syria47; such a solution however remains absent.
-A minority of Syrian refugees have returned to Syria, with many under questionable conditions with regard to voluntariness and significant push factors in some locations with estimates suggesting that the overwhelming majority of returnees to Syria thus far did not do so voluntarily48; while third country resettlement is accessible to very few, with global refugee resettlement at record lows49.
+It is however fully dependent on the security conditions inside the country.
+A comprehensive political solution is necessary to overcome the enormous challenges that hinder a safe and conducive environment for repatriation to Syria; such a solution however remains absent.
+A minority of Syrian refugees have returned to Syria, with many under questionable conditions with regard to voluntariness and significant push factors in some locations with estimates suggesting that the overwhelming majority of returnees to Syria thus far did not do so voluntarily; while third country resettlement is accessible to very few, with global refugee resettlement at record lows.

 The analysis of conditions conducive for returns beyond evident social and political considerations and concerns, and the analysis current economic viability to support sustainable voluntary returns, recovery and self-reliance of communities by no means diminishes the importance of said overarching social and political conditions.
 Rather the opposite.
-The analysis presented below offers an important insight into conditions and a reality that will likely result in significant economic and social marginalization, internal displacement, and further human rights violations, even where and if conditions were viable for safe, voluntary and dignified returns.
+The analysis presented below offers an important insight into conditions and a reality that will likely result in significant economic and social marginalization, internal displacement, and further human rights violations, even where and dignified returns.